-Minimum wage battles continue
+Minimum wage battles to continue in 2015

 Chicago — Labor notched some big wins last year in its efforts to beef up its ranks.
 Organizers vow to continue that push this year on signature items such as raising the minimum wage, but business groups are equally adamant about pushing back.